 So while you might think you are going back in time, using wired accessories will keep the EMF radiation in your household in check.
 Try using a wired keyboard, mouse, headphones, speakers and an Ethernet cable, instead of WiFi and Bluetooth options.

-It is possible to guard against Electromagnetic Radiation from mobile electronic devices, by using a radiation shield that can deflect, divert, and absorb the radiation that’s between you and the source.
+It is possible to guard against Electromagnetic Radiation from mobile electronic devices, by using a radiation shield that can conduct, absorb, and dissipate the radiation that’s between you and the source.
 The amount of shielding or type of shielding you need to protect against different types of radiation depends on how much radiation the source emits.

 You have several options to choose from for protecting yourself and your loved ones.
 If you feel uncomfortable with Electromagnetic Radiation exposure, you should educate yourself.
 Take steps to make yourself feel more comfortable.